Wednesday

 • Breathtaking view of Piran and the surrounding area

-€3.00 per person
+3 € per person

-About the Origins of the Town Walls
+About the origins of the town Walls

 The town walls of Piran were first mentioned in the 7th century when they were reportedly built around the old town center in Punta.
 From there, the walls gradually extended toward the mandrač (harbor), incorporating new districts that developed outside the initial fortifications.
 Due to the town’s expansion and the need for defense against external threats, a second and third section of the walls were constructed, complete with defensive towers.
 The most extensive preserved section of these historic fortifications is found on the slopes of Mogoron Hill, forming the town’s distinctive skyline.